dvamsidhar2002/Project-VIVA-Personal-Desktop-and-Voice-Assistant/README.md

 * Open calender and look into the calender of any year you desire
 * Generate a new password for you

-The current code is very rigid and has fixed to perform particular task.
+The current code is very rigid and can only perform fixed number of tasks.
 Looking forward to improve the effectiveness of the assistant and automate it.

 ## What are the requirements of workspace to run the program